MicrosoftDocs/windows-itpro-docs/windows/whats-new/microsoft-passport.md

 -   Windows 10
 -   Windows 10 Mobile

 > **Note:** When Windows 10 first shipped, it included Microsoft Passport and Windows Hello, which worked together to provide multi-factor authentication.
-To simplify deployment and improve supportability, Microsoft has combined these technologies into a single solution under the Windows Hello name.
+To simplify deployment and improve supportability, Microsoft has combined these technologies into a single solution under the Windows Hello name in Windows 10, version 1607.
 Customers who have already deployed these technologies will not experience any change in functionality.
 Customers who have yet to evaluate Windows Hello will find it easier to deploy due to simplified policies, documentation, and semantics.

 In Windows 10, Windows Hello replaces passwords with strong two-factor authentication that consists of an enrolled device and a Windows Hello (biometric) or PIN.